jeanlescure/mui-react-app/README.md

 More info on theme customization can be found on [Material UI's docs](https://material-ui-next.com/customization/themes/).

 Besides themes, Material UI provides even further styling capabilities thru its usage of [JSS](https://material-ui-next.com/customization/css-in-js/).
 This is a Javascript implementation of CSS which this app has implemented as global styles under the file: `src/themes/[THEME-NAME]/styles.js`.

-## What about linting/tests/etc?

-This is a base app.
-The implementation of Material UI here-in is already opinionated enough.
-I'd rather leave options open for you to implement whatever flavor of linting, tests, etc that your heart desires ;)

 ## Further dev notes